TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 ..  code-block:: yaml
     :caption: EXT:my_extension/Configuration/Sets/MySet/config.yaml

-    # Site Set Name
-    # Similar to the package name of Composer: [Vendor]/[Package]
-    # Is required to uniquely identify the site set
-    # and to resolve dependencies to other site sets.
-    # This name does NOT reflect an extension, but only the provider of an
-    # extension through the vendor name.
-    # There are NO conclusions from the name here as to which extension
-    # provided the site set definition.
+    :linenos:

     name: my-vendor/my-set

-    # This label will be used in the new selectbox of the Site-Module.
-Should
-    # be as unique as possible to avoid duplication in the site module.
     label: My Set

-    # Define settings for the website
-    # Never nest settings with a dot!!! e.g. website.background.colour
-    # Otherwise the new settings definitions will not work later.
-    # If a setting contains special characters or spaces, it is recommended to
-    # wrap the value in inverted commas.
     settings:
       website:
         background:
           color: '#386492'

-    # Load setup.typoscript, constants.typoscript, page.tsconfig and
-    # config.yaml from the site set definitions of this or other extensions.
-    # These dependencies are loaded before your own site set.
     dependencies:
-      # Dependency to a site set definition of your own extensions
       - my-vendor/my-other-set
-      # Dependency on a site set definition from another provider (vendor)
       - other-namespace/fancy-carousel

+Line 1: :yaml:`name: my-vendor/my-set`
+    Site Set Name
+    Similar to the package name of Composer: [Vendor]/[Package] Is required to uniquely identify the site set and to resolve dependencies to other site sets.
+    This name does NOT reflect an extension, but only the provider of an extension through the vendor name.
+    There are NO conclusions from the name here as to which extension provided the site set definition.
+Line 2: :yaml:`label: My Set`
+    This label will be used in the new select box of the site module.
+Should be as unique as possible to avoid duplication in the site module.
+Line 3-5: Settings
+    Define settings for the website
+    **Never** nest settings with a dot! e.g. website.background.colour Otherwise the new settings definitions will not work later.
+    If a setting contains special characters or spaces, it is recommended to wrap the value in inverted commas.
+Line 7: Dependencies
+    Load setup.typoscript, constants.typoscript, page.tsconfig and
+    config.yaml from the site set definitions of this or other extensions.
+    These dependencies are loaded before your own site set.
+For example a dependency to a site set definition in your own site package and/or a dependency to  a site set definition from another provider (vendor)

 ..  _site-sets-usage: